-Culture of the sweet potato On lucerne

-On storing turnips,

-Preservation of vines from the ravages o
+Culture of the sweet potato On mud On lucerne On storing turnips, Preservation of vines from the ravages of

 From the Temperance Advocate.

-"I can easier teach twenty what were good to be done, than be one of the twenty to fellow nine own teaching."
-I am not going to bore thee, gentle reader, with a chapter on the variety of stritieums."
-I am not the roan for that -in truth I am a plain old fashioned sort of fellow, who knoweth little more about knowing the anxiety of my friends to botanical names, than the girl who said, learn the success of my agricultural expeshe knew very little about any flowers, dition to England, I avail myself of a few except those bolonging to the class of moments of leisure to state the general re-"dilirium tremens."
-By the by, Du sult.
-In swine I went into a thorough Buse, that might not be half so bad a hit and minute examination from the differafter all.
-Hast thou not seen the ladies ent species of the Chinu, the wild boar of sporting with many flowers belonging to Asia, and from the forests of Germany, that class, in these modern times?
-But specimens of which I found in the Zooloold fellows answer-why they dont try, of any consideration, and the various that's it.
-I believe it is the truth-and crossess and improvement that have been as this is about the season for a talk on made on them by importations from that subject, let's have it.
+"I can easier teach twenty what were good to be done, than be one of the twenty to fellow mine own teaching."

+I am not going to bore thee, gentle reader, with a chapter on the variety of "tritieums."
+I am not the roan for that -in truth I am a plain old fashioned sort of fellow, who knoweth little more about botanical names, than the girl who said, she knew very little about any flowers, except those bolonging to the class of By the by, Du "dilirium tremens." after all.
+Hast thou not seen the ladies species of the Chinu, the wild boar of Bose, that might not be half so bad a hit that class, in these modern times?
+Bucimens of which I found in the Zooloto ask a plain question.
+Why is it, s wheat?
+Well, I think I hear a doze original breeds of England still left that's it.
+I believe it is the truth-a rossess and improvement that have been as this is about the season for a talk made on them by importations from that subject, let's have it.
+To sow wheat after corn, is very try to land-but if you must do it, do try turn the vegetable matter which co the ground under, before it is dried " killed by the frost.
+Set your n'